Football hooliganism: Switzerland

+Instances of hooliganism

-One incident, dubbed the 2006 Basel Hooligan Incident, 13 May 2006, occurred on the last day of the 2005–06 season, when FC Zürich defeated FC Basel at St. Jakob Park to win the Swiss championship with a last-minute goal.
+Switzerland's most severe incident, dubbed the 2006 Basel Hooligan Incident, 13 May 2006, occurred on the last day of the 2005–06 season, when FC Zürich defeated FC Basel at St. Jakob Park to win the Swiss championship with a last-minute goal.
 After the final whistle, angry Basel hooligans stormed the field and attacked Zürich players.
 The Zürich team were forced to celebrate in the upper deck of the stands while the fighting continued.
 There was similar fighting in the streets that night.

-In October 2018, Swiss Federal and Cantonal authorities noted that every third football game in Switzerland in the preceding six months had been marked by violent incidents.
-Statistically, most incidents involving militant supporters occurred in Zurich.
+Switzerland's second most severe incident, happened October 2, 2011, during the Zurich Derby.

 An August 2022 Europa League game between Swiss club BSC Young Boys and RSC Anderlecht in Brussels led to violent clashes in a restaurant.
 Belgian police saw this clash as a possible act of revenge by Anderlecht hooligans in response to violent activity at another Europa League game in Bern, Switzerland.

 Another major incident occurred in November 2022, when FC Basel supporters clashed with supporters of FC Luzern in Lucerne, leading to street battles and clashes with police.

+Police response

+Swiss authorities take preemptive steps to prevent hooliganism both in Switzerland and abroad.
+Approximately 800 known Swiss hooligans were banned by the Swiss Federal Police from leaving Switzerland to travel to the 2016 European football championship.